 Question Department / Office Phone What do I need to do, if I want to volunteer?
 Is it required for all volunteers to be fingerprinted?
 Contact your child's school for volunteer opportunities.
-Fingerprinting is located at: Parent University 850 N. Blackstone Ave.
-Fresno, CA 93701 See school directory on page 81.
-(559) 457-3578 What types of parent learning classes are offered to parents/ guardians?
+See school directory on page 96.
+What types of parent learning classes are offered to parents/ guardians?
 Parent University 850 N. Blackstone Ave.
-Fresno, CA 93701 (559) 457-3390 What is a Title 1 school?What services are available for Title 1 schools?
+Fresno, CA 93701 (559) 457-3390 What is a Title 1 school?
+What services are available for Title 1 schools?
 Contact your child's school or State and Federal Programs.
 (559) 457-3934